ebad426623/ebad426623/README.md

 ### Generative AI and RAG

-I have developed an internal technical documentation assistant using:
+I developed an internal technical documentation assistant using:

 - FastAPI
 - LangChain